Abarim Publications' online Biblical Greek Dictionary

 Another particle of simple conjunction is τε (te), which does and means pretty much the same as και (kai) and even occurs in tandem with it.
 Whether this curious combination carries actual information or is rather cosmetic or dramatic of nature isn't quite clear, which in turn demonstrates that it probably is.

-Together with the enclitic particle τοι (toi), which expresses consequence, confirmation or even contrast, our word και (kai) forms the particle καιτοι (kaitoi), meaning although (Hebrews 4:3 only).
+Together with the enclitic particle τοι (toi), which means "to you!", our word και (kai) forms the particle καιτοι (kaitoi), meaning something like "and you note!" or "and mind you" (Hebrews 4:3 only).

 In additional combination with the enclitic particle γε (ge), which is a basic emphatic, the word καιτοιγε (kaitoige) means the same as καιτοι (kaitoi) but with added emphasis (John 4:2 and Acts 14:17 only).

 Our particle και (kai) combined with the particle περ (per), which denotes entirety, forms the conjunction καιπερ (kaiper), meaning "though indeed" or "although".
 This word occurs 5 times; see full concordance.